cirving13/haskell-blog/INTRO/BASICS.md

 I've provided some more data types below...

-- Int: Intergers that are bounded
+- Int: Integers that are bounded
-- Integer: Intergers that are not bounded
+- Integer: Integers that are not bounded
 - Float: A decimal that is only up to the tenths place (i.e. 0.1)
 - Double: A decimal that goes up the 14 places after the decimal point.
 - Bool: A boolean that results in True or False